'We Know Most Customers by Name': How Frozen SNAP Benefits Are Hurting Small-Town Stores

 Legal challenges delay SNAP payments, affecting 10% of sales at some rural grocery stores and risking financial strain on small-town businesses, university research shows.

-- On Friday, a court rejected the administration's partial SNAP plan and ordered full payments; DCYF issued benefits Friday after USDA guidance, appearing on EBT cards Saturday.
+- Last Friday, a court rejected the administration's plan and ordered full SNAP payments; DCYF issued benefits Friday, with payments on EBT cards by Saturday after USDA guidance.

-- On Saturday night, the USDA sent a memo telling states to undo any steps issuing full November SNAP benefits, creating conflicting federal guidance as the Supreme Court is expected to rule, leaving legal uncertainty.
+- Saturday night, the United States Department of Agriculture sent a memo instructing states to undo steps issuing full November SNAP benefits, creating conflicting federal orders before the Supreme Court rules Tuesday.

-- In rural Minnesota, only 250 stores like Glenn's Supervalu remain, and Kuck said `we know most of our customers by name and kind of what they're going through.`
+- In rural Minnesota, only 250 similar stores remain, and Jordan Kuck, owner of Glenn's Supervalu, said `We know most of our customers by name and kind of what they're going through, and if they need help, they know we're always here to help them out.'

-- Some states resumed payments while others waited, like Wisconsin and Minnesota after a flurry of lower-court rulings, and independent grocers say `That's what we do` as they serve their communities amid Washington confusion.
+- Some states resumed payments while others waited, like Wisconsin and Minnesota, amid lower-court rulings, and independent grocers say `That's what we do` as they keep serving communities despite Washington confusion.

 'We know most customers by name': How frozen SNAP benefits are hurting small-town stores